CSMYang/YOLOLOLOLOL/README.md

        or create the folder necessary for it to run.

 Reference:

     1. For the loss.py, we get the idea from Motokimura's yolo_v1_pytorch code.
 You can check it [here](https://github.com/motokimura/yolo_v1_pytorch/blob/master/loss.py).

     2. For the detect part in detection_cuda.py, we get the idea from Motokimura's yolo_v1_pytorch code.
-You can check it [here](https://github.com/motokimura/yolo_v1_pytorch/blob/master/detect.py).
+You can check it [here]     (https://github.com/motokimura/yolo_v1_pytorch/blob/master/detect.py).

     3. For the training process in training.py, we get the idea from Motokimura's yolo_v1_pytorch code.
 You can check it [here](https://github.com/motokimura/yolo_v1_pytorch/blob/master/train_yolo.py).

     4. For the loading YOLO model code in yolo.py, we get the idea from Chaurasia's yolo_v3 code.
 You can check it [here](https://github.com/AyushExel/Detectx-Yolo-V3/blob/master/DNModel.py).